 Amazon Pantry is a great place to buy food, especially if you are paying for an Amazon Prime Subscription.
 You can find very good offers on non-perishable products and have them delivered to your door in no time.

 40. Always return products that are substandard

-It is your consumer right to return a product that is faulty.
-I usually have no problem returning products that are not as described, and I always politely submit a feedback to the seller.
+It is your right as a consumer to return a product that is faulty.
+I usually have no problem returning products that are not as described, and I always politely submit feedback to the seller.
 My last example is from just a few days ago when I got my usual scented diaper bags and they were all breaking.
 They simply did not hold weight, as the plastic was super thin on the bottom of the bag.
 I returned them and asked for a new roll.
 It’s just 2 euros, you might say it is not worth the effort.
 But think about it.
 Mistakes always happen but if you don’t complain, how will people know how to improve their stuff?

 C. At home

 Same as above, but try to stick to the recipes you chose for the week or month.
 It will be hard at the beginning as you experiment with some dishes, but in no time you will get the experience.
 You’ll know what you and your family like eating best and you can start rotating those recipes.

 42. Limit your calorie intake

 Surely you read by now that using a smaller plate will make you eat less.
 There is, however, evidence showing that this is just not true.
 What is true is that consumerism has overwhelmingly increased in the last decades.
 We seem to live in a culture that supports the idea of more for the sake of more.

 Besides the fact that food is more processed, that the size of the serving portions became larger and larger at very affordable prices, large food and drink companies have also alarmingly increased the calories per product.
 And unfortunately, all of these things are very well marketed to the public.
 Obesity is directly related to the changes in the global food system.